-Client bit the staff on this left thumb and scratched his arm, leaving open wounds.
+Client would not let his roommate have waffles for breakfast and insisted on cereal which roommate did not want.
+Situation escalated and staff intervened to protect roommate, when client bit the staff on this left thumb and scratched his arm, leaving open wounds.

-Investigation Recommendations: Completion of program and client specific re-training with staff.
+Incident Investigation Recommendations: Completion of program and client specific retraining with staff.